SaraSendi/SSendinogithub.io/index.md

 Hello!

-I'm Sara, and I work as a researcher at the University of the Basque Country (EHU/UPV), specifically at the Aeronautics [Aeronautics Advanced Manufacturing Center](https://cfaa.eus/en/) (CFAA).
+I'm Sara, and I work in metal additive manufacturing in [Madit Metal] (https://www.maditmetal.com), but I am also interested in data analysis.

 This website summarizes my professional journey, the projects I've been involved in, and provides ways to get in touch with me or review my code if you're interested!
-(Imagen_Perfil.png)

 ### RESEARCH
 My research has primarily focused on additive technologies, culminating in my doctoral thesis in this field, where I developed a model for predicting surface roughness.